top of page

 What is the Community Council?

-The Community Council is a voluntary organisation set up by statute by the Local Authority and run by local residents to act on behalf of its area.
-As the most local tier of elected representation, Community Councils play an important role in local democracy.
+The Community Council is a statutory body.
+We work to represent the views of the community to the Local Authority.
+The Community Council is made up of local residents who volunteer to act on behalf of their area.
+We the most local tier of elected representation.
+As a Community Councils we have a direct link to Stirling Council and therefore play an important role in local democracy.

-Gargunnock Community Council is comprised of local people who are passionate and care about their community and want to make it a better place for all to live.
+Gargunnock Community Council is made up of local people who are passionate about their community and want to make it a better place for all to live.

-We are the strongest means of becoming involved with your local area.
-It will give you a good understand of the workings of local government and what is going on locally and nationally.
+Community Council membership is a great way to be involved with your local area.
+We try to develop a good understand of the workings of local government and work to influence what is going on locally and nationally.
 All local authorities in Scotland encourage citizens to become a member of their Community Council.

-The community council meets 6 times a year in the Community Centre at 7.30pm, and by Zoom.
+The community council meets 6 times a year in the Community Centre, usually on a Monday at 7.30pm, and people can also join on-line.

 Dates for the next meeting can be viewed below.
-A Stirling Councillor is usually in attendance half an hour before the community council meeting.
-All village residents are encouraged to attend meetings of the community council which are open to the public.
+A Stirling Councillor usually attends our meetings, and this offers a very useful link to highlight any issues we have in the community.
+All village residents are welcome and encouraged to attend meetings of the Community Council which are open to the public.

 Come along and make a difference.